leodid68/image_loader_opencv/README.md

-# Image Processing Project
+# OpenCV Image Processing & Drawing Examples

 ## Overview
-A simple Python project for loading and manipulating images using OpenCV library.
-This project provides basic functionality for loading, displaying, and saving images.
+A collection of Python examples and tests for image processing and drawing using the OpenCV library.
+This project serves as a learning resource and reference for common OpenCV operations.

 ## Features
-- Load images using command line arguments
-- Display image dimensions (width, height, channels)
-- Show images in a window
+- Basic image loading, displaying, and saving
+- Drawing shapes (lines, rectangles, circles, ellipses, polygons)
-- Save processed images
+- Adding text to images
+- Image manipulation techniques
+- Visual demonstrations of OpenCV functionality

+## Current Examples
+- **Drawing with OpenCV**: Creating shapes and text on a blank canvas
+  - Lines, rectangles, circles
+  - Ellipses and polygons
+  - Text rendering

 ## Requirements
 - Python 3.x
 - OpenCV (cv2)
-- argparse
+- NumPy
+- Matplotlib (for some examples)

+## Installation

 ## Usage
+Run the Jupyter notebooks to see the examples in action:

+## Project Structure
+- `drawing_opencv.ipynb`: Examples of drawing various shapes with OpenCV

+## Future Plans
+- Add image filtering examples
+- Implement basic computer vision algorithms
+- Create practical image processing applications

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.